-“Woah man, chill out,” Carter says, finding some assertiveness.
+“Woah man, chill out,” Carter said, finding some assertiveness.

-“Look who got a backbone,” TwoBit continues as the group just watches his anger fueled breakdown, the anger and fear in his face exaggerated by the whipping orange sulfuric light sources against the blackest black.
+“Look who got a backbone,” TwoBit continued as the group just watched his anger fueled breakdown, the anger and fear in his face exaggerated by the whipping orange sulfuric light sources against the blackest black.
 A black so dark all depth to it is gone, except…

-From behind TwoBit a feature breaks the blackness.
+From behind TwoBit a feature broke the blackness.
 Two yellow eyes peering through the darkness.
-The eyes move quickly, but the adrenaline of fear allows every second to seem like minutes as Angelica watches powerlessly.
-A sharp nose cuts through the dark beneath the eyes and then below that, the awful, dreadful smile of teeth and blood.
-Large triangular fangs and curled lips move toward the unexpecting TwoBit.
-Through the darkness, an orange-lit cerulean hand with black claws and blood splatter rises above him.
+The eyes moved quickly, but the adrenaline of fear allowed every second to seem like minutes as Angelica watched powerlessly.
+A sharp nose cut through the dark beneath the eyes and then below that, the awful, dreadful smile of teeth and blood.
+Large triangular fangs and curled lips moved toward the unexpecting TwoBit.
+Through the darkness, an orange-lit cerulean hand with black claws and blood splatter rose above him.

 As protracted as the previous moments were the next came in stark contrast.
-As Angelica looked on, the clawed hand came immediately down from behind, over TwoBit’s head to his chin and then quickly raked up his face slashing along the way until sticking in his eye sockets, Angelica’s shoulders startling with the popping sound and the gush of blood from TwoBit’s face and eyes.
+As Angelica looked on, the clawed hand came immediately down from behind, over TwoBit’s head to his chin, and then quickly raked up his face slashing along the way until sticking in his eye sockets.
+Angelica’s shouldered then startled with the popping sound and the gush of blood from TwoBit’s face and eyes.

-TwoBit drops the flare as his body is ripped back into the darkness.
+TwoBit dropped the flare as his body was ripped back into the vertical sea of darkness.

 “No!”
-Angelica yells, scrambling forward and grabbing the flare, then holding it as far out as she can to try to see in the black.
+Angelica yelled, scrambling forward and grabbing the flare, then holding it as far out as she could to try to see in the black.

 “There!”
-Tiffany howls pointing off into the darkness.
+Tiffany howled, pointing off into the darkness.

-Angelica throws the flare in the pointed direction.
-In the flarelight they see the naked pale body of Biscuit hunched over the still corpse of TwoBit, using her neck and razor teeth to rip chunks of flesh from his face.
+Angelica threw the flare in the pointed direction.
+In the flarelight they saw the naked pale body of Biscuit hunched over the still corpse of TwoBit as she used her neck and razor teeth to rip chunks of flesh from his face.

 “Go… Now!”
-Angelica wails as the remaining four run in the opposite direction from the gore.
-Ahead, far down the road they see a lone streetlight in the darkness illuminating the small roadside market.
+Angelica wailed as the remaining four ran in the opposite direction from the gore.
+Ahead, far down the road, they saw a lone streetlight in the darkness illuminating the small roadside market.

-Their adrenaline does it’s job.
-What seemed like an insurmountable distance passes in a moment as they approach the market.
+Their adrenaline did its job.
+What seemed like an insurmountable distance passed in a moment as they approached the market.

-The market, called T-Birds, is one of those old highway stores that only sees business during the tourism months.
+The market, called T-Birds, was one of those old highway stores that only saw business during the tourism months.
 It was probably buzzing when the road was a highway, but when the new freeway was put in years ago, it was relegated to a drinks and ice stop on the way to the lake.
-At this moment, to Angelica, it is a haven, a fortress, a castle glowing with hope under it’s lone streetlight.
+At that moment, to Angelica, it was a haven, a fortress, a castle glowing with hope under its lone streetlight.

-They run to the locked door of T-Birds and, with a new found lust for life or vengeance, Brad immediately punches through the glass, reaches through and unlocks the door.
-Throwing the flares into the street, they scramble inside.
+They ran to the locked door of T-Birds and, with a new found lust for life or vengeance, Brad immediately punched through the glass, reached through, and unlocked the door.
+Throwing the flares into the street, they scrambled inside.

-Inside the store is lit with crosshairs of shadow from the windows, flares, and streetlight.
-They huddle in a pile at the back of the store, attempting to catch their breath and their sanity.
+Inside the store was lit with crosshairs of shadow from the windows, flares, and the streetlight.
+They huddled in a pile at the back of the store, attempting to catch their breath and their sanity.

-Angelica feels her heart skip a beat as she notices the hairs on the back of her neck stand on end.
-Again the thunderous metallic sound resonates through the night rattling the store’s windows and extinguishing the streetlight.
+Angelica felt her heart skip a beat as she noticed the hairs on the back of her neck stand on end.
+Again the thunderous metallic sound resonated through the night rattling the store’s windows and extinguishing the streetlight.

-They hold each other in the darkness wondering what to do next.
+They held each other in the darkness, wondering what to do next.